-The Company makes no warranties covering deterioration or failure due corrosion, erosion, scaling. sooting or to improper installation or operation.
-There are no other guarantees warranties, or any expressed or implied, merchantability or otherwise.
+The Company makes no warranties covering deterioration or failure due to corrosion, erosion, scaling, sooting or improper installation or operation.
+There are no other guarantees or any warranties, expressed or implied, of merchantability or otherwise.

 All Thermific boilers must be started up and serviced by factory authorized personnel.